Cross Posted from innovatingplay.world

 Throughout the day children experience a variety of emotions.
 As part of our community gathering, among the first things we do is take time to recognize our own feelings and the feelings of others around us.
 This begins as we invite the children to SHOW how they are feeling using only facial expressions and body language.
 Children take a moment to check in with the teacher, and then check in with each other to share their feelings.
 We then ask the children to share how a friend is feeling today?
 With this, we ask for specific clues that helped them to identify the feeling (they smiled and the corners of their mouth turned up, their cheeks lifted, and their eyes got a little squinty).
 After sharing what we notice about others, we turn to our Feelings Heart.

 A child is invited to select a feeling to either address a personal emotion, or something he/she has notice that a classmate needs.
 The heart represents feelings in pictures and words.
 Each piece of the heart is linked to a selection of videos from GoNoodle meant to address that feeling.
-We use train visuals to support understanding of the feeling and how it may impact our learning.
+You’ll notice on the slides that we use train visuals to support understanding of the feeling and how it may impact our learning.

 The goal is to support children in recognizing the ways in which addressing our feelings helps to keep our trains right on the track as learners.
 Certain feelings make us feel slow and make learning hard.
 In that case, we select a video that might help us to find energy as learners.
 Some feelings make us go off the tracks and in that case it is hard to enjoy and be productive in our learning.
 In this case, we might choose a more calming video to address the feeling.